keithalewis/papers/um.md

 A _derivative security_ is a contract between two parties: I will give you this on these dates if you will give me that on those dates.
-They must have existed since before recorded history.
+Derivatives must have existed since before recorded history.
 The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments.